 The Coast Guard needs to develop better data-gathering and analysis techniques to evaluate the impact of double-hull requirements in the future, the committee added.
 Although oil spills in U.S. waters declined between 1990 and 1995, the drop is probably not because of the double-hull requirements, which are just beginning to take effect.
 The decline may have resulted from other factors, such as new policies and greater emphasis within the maritime community on protecting the environment.

 The study was funded by the U.S. Coast Guard.
-Copies of Double-Hull Tanker Legislation: An Assessment of the Oil Pollution Act of 1990 will be available in December from the National Academy Press for $34.00 (prepaid) plus shipping charges of $4.00 for the first copy and $.50 for each additional copy; tel.
+Copies of Double-Hull Tanker Legislation: An Assessment of the Oil Pollution Act of 1990 will be available in December from the National Academy Press; tel.
 (202) 334-3313 or 1-800-624-6242.
 Reporters may obtain pre-publication copies from the Office of News and Public Information (contacts listed above).